LAHAINA, Hawaii -- I waited decades to come to Maui and see this fabled basketball event in person.

-After being down to No. 5 Iowa State by as many as 18 with 4:18 left in the first half, No. 4 Auburn stormed back, took a 75-73 lead with 4:01 remaining and ultimately won on a Johni Broome put-back with less than two seconds to pull off an 83-81 win.
+After being down to No. 5 Iowa State by as many as 18 with 4:18 left in the first half, No. 4 Auburn stormed back, took a 75-73 lead with 4:01 remaining and ultimately won on a Johni Broome put-back with less than two seconds left to pull off an 83-81 win.
 A top-five matchup that came down to the final play during the biggest week of the nonconference season.
 We can't ask for better.

 AUBURN WINS AFTER BEING DOWN 18 AND IT IS ABSOLUTE SCENES MAUI FOREVER pic.twitter.com/sy94aRogdN